lucasallves/ae-activity/README.md

 - MongoDB

 ## Assumptions
-- Since the Lacity Data was not a possibility, I decided to sync the data in a local mongo database.
+- Since the API filters was not a possibility, I decided to sync the data in a local mongo database.
 To do that I created a worker that runs once a day at night.
 - To facilitate the demonstration, I'm using MongoDB's `Atlas cloud service`.